mprquinn/basic-tooling/README.md

 #### Stylelint

 - Stylelint is set up to warn of any SCSS/CSS inconsistencies, errors.
 Please fix these before committing.
+More info: https://stylelint.io/user-guide/rules/
 - The configuration is set in `.stylelintrc`.
 Feel free to add rules, but let others know.

 #### JS